js-republic/intervals-fn/README.md

 ## Installation

-Intervals-fn is curently distributed on the dev channel:
+Intervals-fn is distributed on the dev and latest channel:

 ```bash
 $ npm install intervals-fn@dev --save